Wildlander-mod/wildlander-mod.github.io/_06-MechanicsAnaylsis/Advanced-Combat-Mechanics.md

 ## About these Guides

-**Varients**
+**Variants**
 Level/Health/Stamina/Magic if the creature comes in different sizes but same base creature.

 **Basic Stats**
-Movement Speed, Melee/Ranged damage or spells that the Enemy can cast, Standard armor, Magical armor, Enemy ability to penetrate your armor, If its has health regenation, diseases or can knock the player down.
+Movement Speed, Melee/Ranged damage or spells that the Enemy can cast, Standard armor, Magical armor, Enemy ability to penetrate your armor, If its has health regeneration, diseases or can knock the player down.

 **Weapon Protection**
 Bonus armor that the Enemy gains if attacked by weapon damage types.